xbst/KUSBA/README.md

 8. Launch the Demonstratior GUI (STM32 Flasher Software).
 9. Choose the correct COM port, hit next, and next again.
 10. Make sure the chip detected in this step is correct, hit next again.
 11. Choose "Download to device", click "..." to select the bin file.
 You will need to change the file type from .s19 to .bin in the dialog.
-Chech "Verify after download", and hit next.
+Check "Verify after download", and hit next.
 12. The bootloader will now be flashed.
 One it is complete you can exit the program.
 Unplug the programmer, and remove all wires and jumpers from the PCB.

 ### 2. Flash Klipper to the MCU